bennetikyu/bennetikyu/README.md

 ★ byi: i make kys/kms and some sexual jokes, please do tell me if those make u uncomfortable

-Always happy to make new friends, dont be shy to try and int with me
+always happy to make new friends, dont be shy to try and int with me